TL;DR

 3. Integration with Sales Enablement Tools

-Sales compensation is becoming more interconnected with enablement platforms and it’s changing how reps engage with their earnings.
+Sales compensation connects more with enablement platforms, changing how reps engage with earnings.

 Key integrations include:

-When compensation lives inside the rep’s workflow, it becomes a daily motivator, not a quarterly surprise.
-And when integrated with enablement, it reinforces the behaviors the business values most.
+When compensation lives inside the rep's workflow, it becomes a daily motivator instead of a quarterly surprise.
+Tied to enablement, it reinforces the behaviors the business values most.

-As sales models evolve, so should your approach to compensation.
-Keep it transparent, tie it to real outcomes, and revisit it often.
+As sales models change, your approach to compensation should change too.
+Keep it transparent and tie it to real outcomes.
+Revisit it each quarter.

 Frequently Asked Questions